ddrohan/android-101-labs-as/session2/lab/md/step06.md

    }
 ~~~

-Run this now - and verify that it operates as expected (see the actual amounts in the log file below).
+Run this now - and verify that it operates as expected (see the actual amounts in the log file, as below).

 ![](../img/lab2s601.png)